 Advance your audio technology skills

-Our Audio Technology Certificate allows you to choose a concentration, each of which compliments the core technology curriculum and is based on three established career paths in the music and entertainment field.
-These tracks represent the most desired disciplines within the arts & entertainment technology realm and provide you with the highest quality educational experience available.
+Our Audio Technology Certificate allows you to choose a subplan, each of which compliments the core technology curriculum and is based on three established career paths in the music and entertainment field.
+These subplans represent the most desired disciplines within the arts and entertainment technology realm and give you the highest quality educational experience available.

 This academic program prepares you for the following careers.
 All job data is provided by the U.S. Department of Labor.